 If your heart sinks when you hear the word “the Carpathians”, then you cannot find a better place than Verkhovyna!
 Here, there are snow-capped mountains and magical landscapes all around, as well as hospitable Hutsuls and their age-old traditions.
 You will remember the New Year celebration with folk songs and dances, traditional entertainment and delicious local cuisine for a long time!

-In the morning we recommend you not to lie in for a long time, but have fun in the Carpathian way: go skiing or sledging, ride a local Hutsul horse or go horse sledging.
+In the morning we recommend you not to lie in for a long time, but have fun in the Carpathian way: go skiing or sledding, ride a local Hutsul horse or go horse sledding.
 Verkhovyna can interest the lovers of a relaxing holiday with its museums: the museum of magic, folk musical instruments, the film Shadows of forgotten ancestors and the khata-staia, where you can learn how to make real bryndza (special local type of cheese).

 As you can see, our country is rich in remarkable places, where the New Year celebrations will leave unforgettable, fascinating and extremely enjoyable memories.
 And to make the arrangements easier, visit our New Year tours which we designed for a real problem-free holiday!